RTann95/HotelManagement/README.md

 # TODO

-1. Figure out how to set up the database automatically on startup
+1. ~~Figure out how to set up the database automatically on startup~~
 2. Find a better way to be allowed to name my own columns.
+3. Deploy all parts of the app without so many kubectl commands.